ros2/demos/demo_nodes_cpp/README.md

 Intra-process pipeline is OFF.
 ```

-Run `ros2 topic echo /allocator_tutorial` to see the output in the ROS2 topic, `/allocator_tutorial`:
+Run `ros2 topic echo /allocator_tutorial` to see the output in the ROS 2 topic, `/allocator_tutorial`:
 ```bash
 # Open new terminal
 data: 224